dvikan/simple-static-site-generator/README.md

 # Simple static site generator

-A simple php script for generating html files from markdown files.
+A simple library for generating html files from markdown files.

 ## Dependencies